- Gathering Information for Essays which Require Research: Background

 The important thing to remember here is that, by the time a book is printed, the information is at least a couple of years old.
 So if you're doing research that requires very recent information, a newspaper, magazine, or journal is your best bet.

-If currency is not an issue (and it's not, in many cases), then a book's fuller treatment of a subject is a good choice.
+If the age of the information is not an issue (and it's not, in many cases), then a book's fuller treatment of a subject is a good choice.

 It's also useful to move from virtual cyberspace into actual, physical space and "real time" when you search for books.
 That means that you should get yourself into the library.
 Sometimes a look through the stacks (the shelves on which the books are located) will turn up additional information that's relevant to your research question or working thesis.

 The Internet provides access to a lot of information.
-The ESC Library provides access to a number of useful databases on a wide variety of topics.
+The SUNY Empire State College Online Library provides access to a number of useful databases on a wide variety of topics.
 The Internet provides access to many on-line catalogs so you can review the types of books available in the field (and carried by that particular library).

 The Internet also provides access to a few full-text electronic journals (which means that you can read and print the article right from the screen).
-Government information (e.g., policy statements, laws, treaties etc.) are also widely available in full-text format.
+Government information (e.g., policy statements, laws, treaties) are also widely available in full-text format.

 You can even find other writing resources.